 - Baggage claim

-- Trams or other airport transportation systems
+- On trams, people movers, escalators, and other airport transportation systems

-- Construction and remodeling projects
+- Airport construction and remodeling projects